Intility/cwc/README.md

 ### Overview

 Chat With Code (CWC) introduces the flexibility of custom templates to enhance the conversational coding experience.
 Templates are pre-defined system messages and prompts that tailor interactions with your codebase.
-A template envelops default prompts, system messages and variables, allowing for a personalized and context-aware dialogue.
+A template envelops default prompts, system messages and variables, allowing for easier access to common tasks.

 ### Template Schema